 Every day I listen to the UK Jesuits Pray As You Go meditation.
 I pray for a more compassionate world, and acceptance of LGBT persons by all organised religions and governments.

 If I was locked in a place of worship for a few hours, I’d like to be locked in with St Hildegard von Bingen.
-I recently learned about this remarkable woman from the second century.
+I recently learned about this remarkable woman from the twelfth century.
 She was a doctor, poet, singer, healer, and more.
 Why has her history been hidden?
 I’m praying to her now in hopes she might offer help to our fragile environment.

 Kevin Tuerff was talking to Terence Handley MacMath.